edgio-docs/edgio-docs/guides/applications/v7/security/bot_rules.md

     Set the **URL** option to the full URL to which requests will be redirected.

-5.  **Bot Manager Advanced:** Set up known bot and spoofed bot detection.
+5.  **Premier and Advanced Bot Manager:** Set up known bot and spoofed bot detection.

     1. Click the **Known Bots** tab.
     2. Configure the enforcement action for known bots and traffic that spoofs them.